 – Interpersonal therapy (IPT) and cognitive behavioral therapy (CBT) are the two main approaches commonly used to treat teen depression.

-– About 50 percent of teens who take antidepressants improve.
+– About 50 percent of teens who take antidepressant medications improve.
 Medication may take up to six weeks to start feeling better.

 – Depression affects about 20 percent of adolescents.

 Watching a family member or loved one struggle with depression can be incredibly difficult.
-You might feel as if you have have tried, said, and done everything you can, and it is quite easy to become exhausted.
-Because, naturally, parents care about their children’s well-being, they want to do whatever they can to help.
+If you have have tried, said, and done everything you can, it is easy to become exhausted.
+Naturally, parents care about their children’s well-being.
+They want to do whatever they can to help.
 If your teenager is one of many who is suffering from depression, there is hope for you both.
 Here’s what you can do:

 As a parent, you need to be your child’s rock.
 For teens who are depressed, being confronted with anger, judgment, or disappointment is the last thing they are looking for.
-Be sure to let them know that you love and care for them no matter what, that you are not judging them, and that their feelings are valid.
-Let them know that you will do what it takes to help them find a solution.
+Be sure to let them know that you love and care for them no matter what.
+Make it clear you are not judging them and that their feelings are valid.
+Do whatever it takes to help them find a solution.

 One thing it seems we all tend to do is talk more than listen.
 Teens who are depressed don’t want to be told how to feel, what is wrong with them, or why they shouldn’t be feeling so empty and alone.
 What they want is to be listened to, and to feel like the way they are feeling does not make them a bad person.
 Even if you can’t quite understand what your teen might be going through, you can actively listen and offer support.

-In this day and age, there is a lot of quality and free information available out there regarding teen depression.
-As a concerned parent, it is important to actively be doing your research.
-This way, you will not only be able to better understand the kinds of things your teen might be going through, but you can also know the kind of treatment options you have available.
+There is a lot of quality and free information available out there regarding teen depression.
+As a concerned parent, it is important to be actively researching.
+This way, you will better understand the things your teen might be going through.
+You will also be educated on the different types of treatment options available.

-Many teenagers are naturally resistant to the idea of going to a clinical treatment center at first, but if you are persistent and loving, they are far more likely to cooperate.
-By gently guiding them towards a solution that has been proven to work, they can begin to be exposed to the fact that there is help and hope available for them.
-Ask questions, speak openly and kindly, and show them you are pointing them towards outside help because not because their depression is any sort of burden, but because you sincerely care about their well-being.
+At first, many teenagers are naturally resistant to the idea of going to a clinical treatment center.
+But if you are persistent and loving, they are more likely to cooperate.
+By gently guiding them toward a proven solution, they will begin to understand that help and hope is available for them.
+Ask questions.
+Speak openly and kindly.
+Show them you are pointing them toward outside help, not because their depression is any sort of burden, but because you care about their well-being.

 Many parents like to believe they can do it all on their own, but quite often, this is simply not the case.
 If your child had a heart condition, unless you were a cardiologist, you wouldn’t hesitate to find them outside help.
 Though mental health is less tangible than a heart condition might be, it is still something that can require a trained expert in order to be properly treated.
 The experts at Polaris Teen Center have a deep and sincere understanding of what it is like to be depressed, and are able to come up with workable and individualized treatments that even the best-intentioned parents simply cannot.